How To Make Huge Money From Agriculture In Africa

 Africa has some of the most fertile lands and is home to a wide range of animal species.
-This is in addition to natural resources and a huge labour force.
+This is in addition to natural resources and a huge labor force.
 Yet it remains controversially the poorest continent in the world.
-Centuries and decades of mismanagement by both domestic and foreign rulers is the main reason for our current predicament.
-European colonizers hadn’t and still haven’t the interest of the African people at heart.
-All they cared about was to satisfy their insatiable greed for short or long-term economic goals regardless of the consequences of such exploitation on the Africans.

 WATCH! – 10 Lucrative Agriculture Business Ideas Right Now – With No Farmland Required

-As soon as oil appeared, the government first started to lose interest in agriculture, and soon enough, the people followed.
-Oil brought instant massive wealth without the government doing much on the part of labour.
-People gradually relaxed efforts towards agriculture until only very few large-scale farmers remained.
+As soon as oil appeared, the government first started to lose interest in agriculture.
+Soon enough, the people followed.
+Oil brought instant massive wealth without the government doing much on the part of labor.
+People gradually relaxed efforts toward agriculture until only very few large-scale farmers remained.
 The result was and still remains an increase in food prices, food shortages, and even near disappearance of some crops.
 It is a major problem.
 But then it presents a big opportunity for fortune hunters.

-If you want to make money in agriculture here in Nigeria, all you need is to produce a type of crop that people are interested to buy.
+If you want to make money in agriculture, whether in Nigeria or anywhere else, you need to produce crop that people are interested to buy.
 It can be grains, vegetables, or even animal and fish farming.

-There are three major problems that discourage Nigerians from participation in Agriculture: lack of interest and love for white-collar jobs, and lack of capital.
+There are three major problems that discourage Nigerians, and by extension Africans, from participating in Agriculture: lack of interest and love for white-collar jobs, and lack of capital.

 A lot of people even when given the capital today will prefer to open some retail shop and be sitting in one place than open a farm far from home.
 We have come to consider farming as a poor man’s occupation and a very difficult task – one reserved for the uneducated.
 Most Nigerian youths look upon farming as a lowly career option.
 Consequently, our vast fertile lands lay in waste while we pay exorbitant prices for food.